mxsjoberg/michaelsjoberg.com/public/posts/a-deep-dive-into-computer-vision.md

         - calculate mean of feature for all training examples in category
     - for each new instance (or stimulus)
         - find closest prototype and assign instance to that label
-- exemplars, specific instances in each category are stored as exemplars, where each new instance is compared and assigned to nearest one (nearest neighbour classifier), or best match
+- exemplars, specific instances in each category are stored as exemplars, where each new instance is compared and assigned to nearest one (nearest neighbor classifier), or best match
     - for each new instance
         - find closest exemplar
         - assign instance to that category label
     - alternatively, for each new instance
-        - find $k$-nearest exemplars (such as [k-nearest neighbours classifier](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm))
+        - find $k$-nearest exemplars (such as [k-nearest neighbors classifier](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm))
         - assign instance to category label of majority ($k$ small and odd to break ties)

-A nearest neighbour classifier have a non-linear decision boundary and do not deal with outliers.
-The k-nearest neighbours classifier also have a non-linear decision boundary but reduce effect of outliers.
+A nearest neighbor classifier have a non-linear decision boundary and do not deal with outliers.
+The k-nearest neighbors classifier also has a non-linear decision boundary but reduce effect of outliers.
 To determine similarity (using similarity measures):

 - minimum distance measures
 	- sum of squared differences (SSD)